Thomas Teddeman

-Sir Thomas Teddeman († 13 May 1668 Old Style) was an English admiral of the 17th century.
+Vice-Admiral Sir Thomas Teddeman (died 23 May 1668) was an English naval officer.
 His name was also written as Teddiman, Tyddiman or Teddyman.

-The early career of Thomas Teddeman is unknown; he was not a naval captain during the First Anglo-Dutch War.
+The early career of Teddeman is unknown; he was not a naval captain during the First Anglo-Dutch War.
 He was the namesake of his father, who descended from a family of ship-owners in Dover.
 His cousin was the naval captain Henry Teddeman.